Seafood guides quicktabs

 Wild fisheries for barramundi exist in Indonesia where they are primarily targeted using by hook and line, longline, and gillnet gears.
 The Indonesian Ministry of Marine Affairs and Fisheries is responsible for fisheries management of barramundi within Indonesia's Exclusive Economic Zone - with local and regional governments having roles in administering areas within 12 nautical miles offshore.
 Local and regional governments are also responsible for conservation and resource utilization.
 Management objectives for Indonesia's fisheries are set at 80 percent Maximum Sustainable Yield (MSY); however, the specific application of this to the barramundi fisheries is unknown.
 Management of the barramundi fishery in Indonesia is severely constrained by a lack of resources and information and as such, is considered to be ineffective.
 Currently there are no bycatch limits in place and no observer coverage exists in the fishery.
 Recent landings data is scarce and enforcement of fishery regulations is compromised by a lack of resource availability.

-A series of filters and pumps treat water in the recirculating aquaculture systems used to farm barramundi, minimizing environmental impacts in the traditional sense.
-However, these systems can be energy-intensive to operate, which is an environmental impact Seafood Watch noted in its 2014 report.
+A series of filters and pumps treat water in the recirculating aquaculture systems (RAS) used to farm barramundi, minimizing environmental impacts.
+Many RAS facilities either utilize previously existing buildings or are built on previously converted land which results in no further habitat conversion or loss of habitat functionality.
+According to Seafood Watch’s 2020 recirculating aquaculture systems report, RAS operations are considered to have relatively small physical footprints due to intensive production volumes.
 Floating net pens like the ones used to farm barramundi in Vietnam have little direct habitat impacts, according to Seafood Watch, but discharges can affect water quality and biodiversity.

 Disease, Pathogen and Parasite Interaction